 Write about the following topic:

-The internet allows us to stay connected with each other no matter where we are.
-On the other hand, it also isolates us and encourages people not to socialise.
+Even though the internet allows us to stay connected with each other no matter where we are, it also isolates us and encourages people not to socialise.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.